-Thus, there is a characteristic intensity and directness that is usually common to a fight that is absent during status-oriented play or “fun play.”
+Thus, there is a characteristic intensity and directness usually common to a fight that is absent during status-oriented play or “fun play.”

-Consequently, the primary observable physical factors that determine whether your dog is engaged in status communication that is semi-playful or playful, fun play, or a fight include:
+Consequently, the primary observable physical factors determining whether your dog is engaged in status communication that is semi-playful or playful, fun play versus a fight include:

 Stiffness versus looseness of body carriage,

 Whether positional movement is limited or direct versus whether a dog moves laterally, bounds, or bows,

 Whether there is staring accompanied by pursed lips and tense body language, versus whether just one of the preceding is observed,

 Whether the oral position is open or closed,

 Whether one dog maintains a blatantly dominant position or whether they rotate positions,